 Many organizational phenomena are dynamic in nature, meaning that they evolve over time (Kozlowski, Chao, Grand, Braun, & Kuljanin, 2013; Lord, Diefendorff, Schmidt, & Hall, 2010; Neal, Ballard, & Vancouver, 2017; M. Wang, Zhou, & Zhang, 2016).
 As a result, many of the most influential theories in organizational psychology and organizational behaviour explicitly describe a dynamic process.
-Examples include Self Regulation Theory (Carver & Scheier, 1998), Conservation of Resources Theory (Hobfoll, 1989), Goal Setting Theory (Locke & Latham, 1990), …[Mark – do you have a good example of a dynamic theory at the team level?]…, and the Cultural Dynamics Model (Hatch, 1993).
-These theories describe a set of processes that unfold within individuals, teams, or organizations over time, producing complex patterns of change.
-Understanding these dynamics is further complicated by the fact there is often a combination of processes at play, and these processes may unfold in different ways for different people or groups.
+Examples include Self Regulation Theory (Carver & Scheier, 1998), Conservation of Resources Theory (Hobfoll, 1989), Goal Setting Theory (Locke & Latham, 1990), team process (Marks, Mathieu et al. (2001(…[Mark – do you have a good example of a dynamic theory at the team level?]…, and the Cultural Dynamics Model (Hatch, 1993).
+These theories describe processes that unfold within individuals, teams, or organizations over time, producing complex patterns of change an(and emergent properties) .
+These dynamics can befurther complicated by multiple processes unfolding at different levels of analysis and in different ways for some people or groups.